-Additive manufacturing technology is constantly evolving and new processes are researched and unveiled frequently.
-However, to standardise the industry, the American Society for Testing and Materials (ASTM) group “ASTM F42 – Additive Manufacturing”, in 2010, classified the gamut of Additive Manufacturing technology into 7 types.
+3D Printing technology is constantly evolving and new processes are researched and unveiled frequently.
+However, to standardise the industry, the ASTM group “ASTM F42 – Additive Manufacturing”, in 2010, classified the gamut of Additive Manufacturing technology into 7 types.

 Here, we look at the different types of additive manufacturing technologies:

 Fused deposition modelling (FDM) is one of the most common and widely used additive manufacturing technology.
 FDM was trademarked by Stratasys Inc., and hence the separate name Fused filament fabrication (FFF) is used to avoid infringement issues.

 In this method, material in a filament form is drawn through a nozzle, is heated and then extruded and deposited onto the build platform in a layer-by-layer process.
 FFF 3D Printers are most commonly Cartesian type where the nozzle moves in X & Y-direction whereas the build platform moves in the Z-direction.

 Extrusion 3D printers are inexpensive and offer quick prototyping of simple parts.
 It is usually used for printing household items, characters, toys, games and other similar products.
 The parts have rough surface finish as the maximum resolution is around 100 microns.

 Vat Photopolymerisation uses a vat of liquid photosensitive polymer resin.
 This resin hardens on exposure to UV light.
 This property is used to build objects layer-by-layer.